This is our review of the Virgin Atlantic Reward+ Mastercard credit card.

 - You can earn points by converting Tesco Clubcard points as well as Heathrow Rewards and American Express Membership Rewards points.
 Even if you never fly with Virgin, you could top up your credit card miles with Tesco points.

-- You can transfer Virgin points to Hilton Honors at a 1 : 1.5 ratio which puts a floor under their value.
-You can also transfer to IHG Rewards Club at 1 : 1.
+- You can transfer Virgin Points to Hilton Honors at a 1 : 1.5 ratio which puts a floor under their value.
+You can also transfer to IHG Rewards at 1 : 1.

-How does the Virgin Atlantic Reward Mastercard compare to a cashback credit card?
+How does the Virgin Atlantic Reward Plus card compare to a cashback card?

 My default comparison card is the John Lewis / Waitrose Mastercard which is free for life and offers 0.25% cashback in vouchers.
 The representative APR is 18.9% variable.

-Offering 0.75 Virgin Flying Club points, plus an added bonus for spending £20,000 per year, the Virgin Atlantic Reward credit card is substantially more attractive.
+Offering 1.5 Virgin Points per £1, plus an added bonus for spending £10,000 per year, the Virgin Atlantic Reward Plus credit card is substantially more attractive.

 Anything else I need to know?